 Let’s take a look at some of the other changes you can expect and how Layla’s new mattress stacks up against the competition.

-You might be interested: All New Layla Mattress Unboxing
+You may be interested in: All New Layla Mattress Unboxing

 Don’t want to read the full review?
 Watch our video review instead.